 You may rescind the discretionary authorization at any time by providing written notice to the Firm at the address on the front of this Brochure.
-Rescinding discretionary authorization will require the client to enter into an updated written agreement with AAS and the Advisor.

 Item 17: Voting Client Securities

 AAS does not retain the authority to vote client proxies.
 Clients maintain exclusive responsibility for: (1) directing the manner in which proxies solicited by issuers of securities beneficially owned by the client will be voted, and (2) making all elections relative to any mergers, acquisitions, tender offers, bankruptcy proceedings or other type events pertaining to the client's investment assets.
 Generally, clients will receive proxy materials directly from the applicable custodian(s) or issuer's proxy agent and should direct any questions as instructed in the specific proxy matter.